openwallet-foundation/owl-agent-test-harness/README.md

 ![Aries Agent Test Harness Architecture](docs/assets/aath-arch/aath-arch.png)

-- All of the executable elements run in docker containers.
+- All of the executable elements run in "Test Agent" docker containers.
 - The components-under-test (e.g. Acme, Bob and Mallory) are externally identical, enabling the selection of the components to be tested a runtime decision.
   - An identical HTTP interface exists between the test harness and each test docker container.
   - A "backchannel" within each test container handles the commands from the test harness, converting them into actions understood by the agent or agent framework.